EricPascolo/CHECK/README.md

     check --check linpack@x86 --loglevel INFO --logfile $HOME/log.check

-The flags **--master** and **--hpc** are used when you launch tests, via the scheduler, on the HPC cluster node.
-Through *master* flag you enable scheduler mode and with *hpc* (for syntax see section below, abbr *-hpc*) you specify the cluster nodes where **CHECK** launches the tests:
+The flags **--master** / **--ssh** and **--hpc** are used when you launch tests, via the scheduler/ssh, on the HPC cluster node.
+Through *master* flag you enable master slave mode (via scheduler as default) and with *hpc* (for syntax see section below, abbr *-hpc*) you specify the cluster nodes where **CHECK** launches the tests:

     check --check linpack@x86,linpack@knl --master --hpc x86:node1,node2/knl:groupnode1/

 You can also use predefined groups of nodes, like "groupnode1" in the string above.
 These groups of nodes are defined in the file map.hpc  in architecture directory.
-When you specify a group of node you can launch a 1 job on the all nodes of the group or multiple job, one for each node, the default behaviour is the first, to use the second you must add a flag *--singleton*:
+When you specify a group of node you can launch a 1 job on the all nodes of the group or multiple job, one for each node, the default behaviour is the first, to use the second you must add a flag **--singleton**:

     check --check linpack@x86,linpack@knl --master --hpc x86:node1,node2/knl:groupnode1/ --singleton

+If you add *--ssh*, the submission of remote command is via ssh following the same rules above, in this case the singleton flag is implicit.

 The *--configuration* flag takes a configuration file as input, this file must be written in json format and is an easy way to avoid writing long **CHECK** command lines: